-- (a) Upon receipt of a complaint for discrimination, the Division shall conduct an investigation and forward the complaint and results of the investigation to the Director within 90 days. - (b) The Director or his or her designee, upon review of the investigative report, shall make a determination as to whether discrimination exists.
-This determination shall be forwarded to the complainant and the employer within 30 days by certified mail of the receipt of the investigative report. - (c) Any individual who disagrees with the decision of the Director may submit to the Division a written request for a formal hearing to be held in accordance with the Administrative Procedure Act, N.J.S.A.
+- (g) The Director/Chief Judge shall review the submission of the parties and determine if the complaint should be affirmed, dismissed or determined to be a contested case and forwarded to the Office of Administrative Law for hearing.
+The Director/Chief Judge shall render his or her decision within 90 days after the filing of a discrimination complaint or 30 days of the last evidentiary submission from the parties, whichever is later.
+If the complaint is affirmed, the decision will be transmitted to the Commissioner of Labor for imposition of penalties and such other relief authorized pursuant to N.J.S.A.
+34:15-39.1 and 34:15-39.2. - (h) Any individual who disagrees with the decision of the Director may submit to the Division a written request for a formal hearing to be held in accordance with the Administrative Procedures Act, N.J.S.A.
 52:14B-1 et seq., N.J.S.A.
 52:14F-1 et seq., and the Uniform Administrative Procedure Rules, N.J.A.C.
-1:1, within 10 days from the date of the receipt of the Director's decision.
+1:1 within 20 days from the date of the receipt of the Director's decision, by the party seeking the appeal.